pachterlab/splitcode-tutorial/docs/source/reference_guide.rst

-      --assign     Assign reads to a final barcode sequence identifier based on tags present --bclen      The length of the final barcode sequence identifier (default: 16) --inleaved   Specifies that input is an interleaved FASTQ file --remultiplex  Turn on remultiplexing mode
+      --assign     Assign reads to a final barcode sequence identifier based on tags present --bclen      The length of the final barcode sequence identifier (default: 16) --inleaved   Specifies that input is an interleaved FASTQ file --keep-r1-r2 Use R1.fastq, R2.fastq, etc. file name formats when demultiplexing using --keep or --keep-grp --remultiplex  Turn on remultiplexing mode
-      --version    Prints version number
+      --unmask       Turn on unmasking mode (extract differences from a masked vs. unmasked FASTA) --version    Prints version number
       --cite       Prints citation information